 - Technical and contract businesses that work on projects and must have the cash flow to pay bills and employees until the client pays;

 - Builders and construction companies must also pay bills while waiting for a construction project to finish and payment to be received.

 Sure, you must pay some expenses at all times, like rent and utilities, and you will need to pay employees for that extra time they work during seasonal highs.
 But, resist the urge to spend on big-ticket items that can be put off.
 Putting excess cash into a savings account or money market fund for the lean times can help you avoid having to borrow during those times.
 Simply put, DSATM; Don't Spend All the Money.

 If your cash flow situation is cyclical, create a yearly budget to see how much cash you will need each month to pay recurring bills.
 Then build in that savings from the higher cash months to see how much you will need.

 A budget is especially necessary for a startup, and a pro forma (projected) budget will be required for a startup business to receive financing.

 Get a Line of Credit

 Another solution to cash flow lows is to work with a local bank to set up a line of credit.
-Sometimes called "working capital" credit lines, these loans put money into your checking account to use when you, and you can pay back as you get funds later.
+Sometimes called a working capital credit line, these loans put money into your checking account to use, and you can pay back as you get funds later.

-One source of short-term loans is CAPLine loan financing through the Small Business Administration, which helps small businesses meet short-term and cyclical working capital needs.
+One source of short-term loans is CAPLine loan financing through the Small Business Administration (SBA), which helps small businesses meet short-term and cyclical working capital needs.
 CAPLine loans are available for contracts, seasonal, builders, and other working capital situations.